-Several nutrition and dietetics careers are possible:
+Several careers in nutrition and dietetics are possible:

 A registered dietitian (RD) can work in sectors such as health care, food services, and research.
 RDs play a primary role in medical nutrition therapy, which involves the use of proper nutrition and therapeutic diets to assist in the prevention and management of health conditions such as obesity, coronary artery disease, diabetes and cancer.

 With the growing interest in the utilization of dietary supplements and nutrition to improve the way people feel, how they look, and overall well-being, opportunities for RDs in consultant and entrepreneurial roles are a possibility as well.

 The following is more information on RD job duties based on work setting.
 As a registered dietitian, your responsibilities can vary widely depending on where you’re employed.

 Health Care Facilities

 - Developing specialized nutrition care plans for clients; communicating these plans to other health care professionals.